Get the Recipes

-Advantages: It's quick, easy, let's you keep an eye on the corn as it grills, and produces plenty of smoky, charred, grilled flavor.
+Advantages: It's quick and easy, it lets you keep an eye on the corn as it grills, and it produces plenty of smoky, charred, grilled flavor.

-Disadvantages: The corn won't be quite as juiciy as corn steamed in the husk or in foil.
+Disadvantages: The corn won't be quite as juicy as corn steamed in the husk or in foil.

 We may not be able to agree on the best way to grill corn, but let's at least have a delicious ear or two shoved in our mouths while arguing it over, agreed?